rathi2016/EXAmple-showing-JASON-AJAX/README.md

 ### Popular and agreed upon format for sending and storing data

 ## What we are doing in this project ?
-- TO use Javascript in AJAX to Load the JASON data by visiting this url - [JasonExample](https://learnwebcode.github.io/json-example/animals-1.json) on the fly i.e without reloading the page.
+- TO use Javascript in AJAX to Load the JSON data by visiting this url - [JsonExample](https://learnwebcode.github.io/json-example/animals-1.json) on the fly i.e without reloading the page.
 - we need to respond to on click button events
 - add new html to the page based on the content of our data variable
 - only run our AJAX call when the the event of button click is triggered.